trek10inc/awsume/README.md

 #### NOTES
 - `--info` will list only basic information about each step in the AWSume process.
 - `--debug` will list detailed information about what is happening during AWSume's runtime.
 It will definitely spam your screen if you don't direct it's output elsewhere: most commonly `awsume --debug 2> logs.txt`
+- If a profile does not have a region, AWSume will use the default profile's region

 ### AutoAwsume